uikit/uikit-site/docs/pages/dropnav.md

 ## Dropbar

-A dropbar extends to the full width of the dropbar and displays the dropdown without its default styling.
+A dropbar extends to the full width of the dropnav and displays the dropdown without its default styling.
 To place dropdowns inside such a dropbar, add the `dropbar: true` option to the `uk-dropnav`.
 Optionally, use `dropbar-anchor` option to select after which element the dropbar will be injected into the markup.

 ```html
 <nav uk-dropnav="dropbar: true">…</nav>